codemanufacture/codemanufacture.com/README.md

 Runs prettier on source files to print differences from formatting standards

-#### `yarn plop`

-Code generator for common tasks:

-- Creation of new page
-- Creation of new pure component

 #### `yarn serve`

 Runs previously [built](#yarn-build) site in the production mode.